Edward L. Hutchinson

-Edward L. Hutchinson was an attorney and a member of the Los Angeles, California, City Council from 1896 to 1898.
-He was the Populist Party candidate for California lieutenant governor in 1898.
+Edward L. Hutchinson (born 6 July 1864) was an attorney and a member of the Los Angeles, California, City Council from 1896 to 1898.
+He was the Democratic-Populist-Silver Republican Fusion candidate for lieutenant governor of California in 1898.

 Personal

 Hutchinson was born on July 6, 1864, in Parkersburg, West Virginia, the son of David E Hutchinson (born 1831). and Virginia Littleboy Hutchinson (born 1838).
 His brothers were L.D., Maulby and J.W.
 Hutchinson.

 He attended public school in Unionville, Ohio, from 1870 to 1883 and then Beverly College, a private academy in Athens County, Ohio, in 1884–86.
 He moved to Los Angeles in 1886 and attended two years at Harvard Night School in that city.

 Hutchinson was married on October 15, 1903, to Maude Ludlow in Hanford, California.
 Their son was Edward L. Hutchinson Jr.

 Vocation

 He was a teacher at Cabinville School in Bristol, Ohio, in 1885–86, at Pala School in San Diego County in 1889-90 and at Mount Fairview School in San Diego County in 1890.
 Hutchinson was a principal in Los Angeles City Schools in 1890 and after.
 He began his law practice in 1899.
 Among his legal clients was Bartolo Ballerino, known as the "king of the 'crib' district" who ran a string of brothels.